NebukadNesar/weatherapp/README.md

-a ) the database access from api is not effective and is very bad, relational queries should have been added to weatherrepository interface instead of code works b ) the static content is not a well desinged web page, just plain html + javascript c ) for xml parsing utility class (in utility module), could be used a library instead of writing all the parsing code.
+a ) the database access from api is not effective and is very bad, relational queries should have been added to weatherrepository interface instead of code works b ) the static content is not a well desinged web page, just plain html + javascript